limistah/aleemisiaka.com/content/posts/send-message-from-service-worker-broadcastchannel.md

 excerpt: Easily communicate with Service Worker using BroadcastChannel API
 ---

-Communication between service workers and the clients browser window can be achieved by easily doing:
+Communication between service workers and client browser s can be achieved easily by doing:

 ```js
 self.clients.matchAll().then((clients) => {